-The board approved final audit is not received by June 30th of the year.
+The board approved final audit is not received by March 31 of the year.
 See Audit Due Date above.
-May result in a delay in a delay in the July advance.
+This may result in a delay of future payments.
 Please contact DARS if there will be a problem with timely submission.